Victor Rabinowitz: Career

-Rabinowitz, Boudin
+Rabinowitz and Boudin law firm

-Rabinowitz was hired right out of law school by the progressive law firm Hays, Podell and Shulmman.
-Rabinowitz was a law clerk at Hays, Podell until mid-1938, when Rabinowitz followed Hays, Podell junior partner, the leftist Ben Algase, into the firm of Louis B. Boudin, a labor lawyer, active in "radical politics."
+Rabinowitz was hired right out of law school by the small New York City firm of Hays, Podell and Shulmman.
+Rabinowitz worked there as a law clerk until mid-1938 when he followed Ben Algase, a junior partner, into Louis B. Boudin's firm, which was active in labor law.
+In his 1996 autobiography, Rabinowitz wrote that Algase "was some variety of left-winger and saw a good prospect in me, questioned me thoroughly on my political and social views and finally said that a young lawyer with my political outlook could help in the progressive movement, which needed lawyers badly."

-In 1944, he formed a new firm with Boudin's nephew Leonard Boudin: Rabinowitz and Boudin, currently Rabinowitz, Boudin, Standard, Krinsky & Lieberman, in New York City.
-Rabinowitz and Boudin were the senior partners, joined by Michael Standard, Michael Krinsky, and Eric Lieberman.
-(Krinsky and Lieberman remain senior attorneys to the present.)
-The firm's papers, held by the Tamiment Library of New York University, describes it as follows: The firm represented numerous labor unions, most notably the American Communications Association, and assisted clients in passport cases, loss of employment and other legal matters arising from the targeting of individuals in government security investigations.
+In 1944, Rabinowitz formed a new law firm with Boudin's nephew Leonard Boudin.
+Initially known as Rabinowitz and Boudin, it was renamed Rabinowitz, Boudin and Standard in 1959, and after that became the present-day firm of Rabinowitz, Boudin, Standard, Krinsky & Lieberman.
+The firm's papers, held by the Tamiment Library of New York University, describe its history as follows:

+The firm represented numerous labor unions, most notably the American Communications Association, and assisted clients in passport cases, loss of employment and other legal matters arising from the targeting of individuals in government security investigations.
 The firm has been deeply involved in civil rights work and, during the Vietnam War, successfully defended, on First Amendment grounds, some of the leading opponents of the war, as well as draft resisters and conscientious objectors.

-Clients included: Julian Bond, Paul Robeson, Alger Hiss, Benjamin Spock, Daniel Ellsberg, Dashiell Hammett, the Church of Scientology, and Jimmy Hoffa.
-It has also represented the government of Chile under Salvador Allende, and the Cuban government since June 1960 and has been Cuba's only U.S. legal counsel in all U.S.-related matters.
-Other clients included: Rockwell Kent, other unions, the Fellowship of Reconciliation, and other non-union organizations.
+Notable clients included Julian Bond, Paul Robeson, Alger Hiss, Benjamin Spock, Daniel Ellsberg, Jimmy Hoffa, the Fellowship of Reconciliation, and Church of Scientology.
+Rabinowitz estimated that he represented 225 witnesses before the House Un-American Activities Committee.
+His law firm also represented the Chilean government under Salvador Allende, and the post-revolutionary Cuban government; it was Cuba's only U.S. legal counsel in all U.S.-related matters.

-In November 1947, Rabinowitz ran as American Labor Party candidate against Republican candidate Jacob P. Lefkowitz and Democratic/Liberal Party of New York candidate Abraham J. Multer for the Fourteenth Congressional District of New York, caused by the resignation of Leo F. Rayfiel (appointed as a United States district judge).
+In November 1947 in a special election to fill a vacancy in New York's 14th congressional district, Rabinowitz ran as the American Labor Party candidate against Republican candidate Jacob P. Lefkowitz and Democratic/Liberal Party candidate Abraham J. Multer.
+The House seat became open after the resignation of Leo F. Rayfiel, who had been appointed a U.S. district judge.
+Multer won the election with 58%, and Rabinowitz came in second with 25%.